SkillsMapper/skillsmapper/factory/README.md

 ## Replicate the Projects in Code Repository

-You don't need to move your code into Google Cloud Source Repository, but you do need to replicate the projects in the repository so it is available to the likes of Google Cloud Build.
-Unfortunately, at the time of writing there is no way to do this via the command line, so you will need to do this manually:
+You don't need to move your code into Google Cloud Source Repository, but you do need to replicate the projects in the repository, so it is available to the likes of Google Cloud Build.
+Unfortunately, at the time of writing, there is no way to do this via the command line, so you will need to do this manually:

 * In the Google Cloud console, open Cloud Source Repositories.